input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

     -- one to reuse the `CommitteeHashPolicy` when one change the -- cryptographic mechanisms)
   }

-type UpdateCommitteeRedeemer aggregatePubKeys = UpdateCommitteeMessage aggregatePubKeys
 ```
-where we note that the redeemer is just a wrapper around the message that will
-be signed.

-Finally, `UpdateCommitteeValidator` succeeds only if the following are all
+Finally, `UpdateCommitteeValidator` validates only if the following are all
 satisfied:

 - The committee certificate verification minting policy mints with token name